Target Set Selection in Dense Graph Classes: Abstract

 \section{Abstract}

-In this paper we study the \TSS problem, a fundamental problem in computational social choice, from a parameterized complexity perspective.
-Here for a given graph and a threshold for each vertex the task is to find a set of active vertices that activates whole graph.
-A vertex becomes active if the number of activated vertices in its neighborhood is at least its threshold.
+In this paper we study the \TSS problem from a parameterized complexity perspective.
+Here for a given graph and a threshold for each vertex the task is to find a set of vertices (called a target set) which activates the whole graph during the following iterative process.
+A vertex outside the active set becomes active if the number of so far activated vertices in its neighborhood is at least its threshold.

-We give two parameterized algorithms for a special case where each vertex has threshold set to half of its neighbors (the so called \MAJTSS problem) for parameterizations by neighborhood diversity and twin cover number of the input graph.
-From the opposite side we give hardness proof for the \MAJTSS problem when parameterized by (restriction of) the modular-width -- a natural generalization of both previous structural parameters.
-Finally, we give hardness proof for the \TSS problem parameterized by the neighborhood diversity when there is no restriction on the thresholds.
+We give two parameterized algorithms for a special case where each vertex has the threshold set to the half of its neighbors (the so-called \MAJTSS problem) for parameterizations by the neighborhood diversity and the twin cover number of the input graph.

+We complement these results from the negative side.
+We give a hardness proof for the \MAJTSS problem when parameterized by (a restriction of) the modular-width -- a natural generalization of both previous structural parameters.
+We also show the \TSS problem parameterized by the neighborhood diversity or by the twin cover number is \Wh{1} when there is no restriction on the thresholds.